LBirkinshaw-Doyle/naughts-and-crosses/README.md

-# naughts-and-crosses
+# noughts-and-crosses
-An implementation of the classic naughts &amp; crosses game
+An implementation of the classic noughts &amp; crosses game

 To Do on main:
 * ~~center text in boxes~~